ramosfabiano/FSND-Capstone/README.md

 The API is documented using OpenAPI/Swagger.

-The documentation can be browsed only at `http://localhost:5000/doc` once the server is running.
+The documentation can be browsed only at `http://localhost:5000/` or `http://localhost:5000/openapi` once the server is running.

 ![Screenshot](images/openapi.png)